tribeiros/stylish/README.md

-My stylish backup collection dude
+My stylish backup collection for all those OS's and Machines